habi/blog/content/post/2003-08-11-this-entry-can-be-omitted.markdown

 ---
 author: admin
+categories:
+- none
 comments: false
-date: 2003-08-11 13:59:22+00:00
+date: 2003-08-11T13:59:22Z
-layout: post
 link: http://habi.gna.ch/2003/08/11/this-entry-can-be-omitted/
 slug: this-entry-can-be-omitted
 title: this entry can be omitted...
 wordpress_id: 258
-categories:
-- none
 ---

-...if you haven't been at the lerbermatt-gymer :-) (probably all my blog-readers exept [B.](http://www.bernhardseefeld.ch/), [Miklos](http://www.kozary.com/mt/) and [Arni](http://www.arnoldseefeld.com/blog/)) as you might have heard, i'm the substitution teacher of hans kammer (MC of Physics!) at that high school we all were. and this morning was the teacher conference to the start of the semester. when i walk towards the building, guess who's watching out of the window: Ändee Johl and Dieter Gilgen.
+...if you haven't been at the lerbermatt-gymer :-) (probably all my blog-readers exept [B.](http://www.bernhardseefeld.ch/), [Miklos](http://www.kozary.com/mt/) and [Arni](http://www.arnoldseefeld.com/blog/)) as you might have heard, i'm the substitution teacher of hans kammer (MC of Physics!) at that high school we all were. and this morning was the teacher conference to the start of the semester. when i walk towards the building, guess who's watching out of the window: Ändee Jöhl and Dieter Gilgen.
 They both look a bit puzzled and then. start. to. wave. their. hands. oh joy :-) this is gonna be a fun semester.

 i only say:
-stuwi chaschuechli w
+stuwi chäschüechli w
 schul-hans-werker
 seehung
 nikkelti
 sirup ...
-willi a
+willi ä
 hc-senn
 aaaaah, those were the days...